4WD MODIFICATIONS - GENERAL MODS

 Our current project is as far – electronically speaking – as you can get from a Discovery: it’s a LandCruiser 75 Series tray-back that already had 300,000+km on it.
 It doesn’t have a single piece of electronic gadgetry in it – apart from the radios, an infotainment screen and a Doran tyre pressure monitoring system.

 We’d christened the Land Rover ‘Larry’, so the 75 Series HJ just had to be ‘Harry’.

 The first step in this project was a wheelbase stretch, organised by a restoration mate of ours on the Gold Coast.
 Geoff Ansell ran Nuban Bodyworx and he was much better at painting than he was at spelling!

-Harry’s stretch added around 800mm to tray length, allowing us space to fit a large toolbox/fridge box on the back and still have plenty of room for a slide-on camper.
+Harry’s stretch added around 750mm to tray length, allowing us space to fit a large toolbox/fridge box on the back and still have plenty of room for a slide-on camper.
 The extension was engineer-approved to tight NSW rego standards.

-A mechanical check that revealed the engine was in top nick and the fuel system should be good for another 50,000km.
+A mechanical check revealed the engine was in top nick and the fuel system should be good for another 50,000km.
 The extractors were repainted, the radiator was recored, a new power steering pump and reservoir fitted, and a new fuel filter pump installed.
 New swivel hubs, brake rotors, pads and wheel bearings were fitted.
 The wheelbase stretch required a jackshaft and centre bearing – the latter being an Isuzu light truck component.